-A detailed screening for Sub-Synchronous Control Interaction ("SSCI") was performed as part of the Phase II study utilizing the technical data in PSLF format (epc and dyd files) provided by the IC.
-The detailed screening will identify if a detailed Power System Computer Aided Design ("PSCAD") model of the Generating Facility and associated control systems, along with the manufacturer representative's contact information, may be required for further SSCI analysis.
-If a complete SSCI study is required using the Generating Facility PSCAD model, this will be done as part of execution for the Generating Facility and will need to be completed prior to Initial Synchronization Date of the Generating Facility.
+A detailed screening for Sub-Synchronous Control Interaction ("SSCI") will be performed as part of the Phase II study utilizing the technical data in PSLF format (epc and dyd files) provided by the IC.
+The detailed screening will identify if a detailed Power System Computer Aided Design ("PSCAD") model of the Generating Facility and associated control systems, along with the manufacturer representative's contact information, may require further SSCI analysis.
+If a complete SSCI study is required using the Generating Facility PSCAD model, this will be done as part of execution for the Generating Facility and will need to be completed prior to initial synchronization of the Generating Facility.
 The SSCI study will identify potential controls interaction that will need to be mitigated by the IC.
 Any identified mitigation shall be at the expense of the IC.

-Conventional synchronous generating facilities are susceptible to Sub-synchronous Interactions including Sub-synchronous Resonance ("SSR") and Sub-synchronous Torsional Interactions ("SSTI") The IC will be 100% responsible for conducting any studies related to SSR or SSTI including screening and/or final engineering studies.
-The IC will be responsible for performing a SSR or SSTI study as part of project execution and will need to be completed prior to Initial

-Synchronization Date of the Generating Facility.
+Conventional synchronous generating facilities are susceptible to Sub-synchronous Interactions including Sub-synchronous Resonance ('SSR") and Sub-synchronous Torsional Interactions ('SSTI") The IC will be 100% responsible for conducting any studies related to SSR or SSTI including screening and/or final engineering studies.
+The IC will be responsible for performing a SSR or SSTI study as part of project execution and will need to be completed prior to initial synchronization of the Generating Facility.
 The SSR or SSTI study will identify any mitigation(s) that will be required.
 Any identified mitigation shall be at the expense of the IC.

-Synchronous generators close to series compensated transmission line and all inverter-based generators are required by the ISO Transmission Planning Process Business Practice Manual7 to submit an electromagnetic transient model.
-The PSCAD model, if required, must be submitted within one hundred twenty (120) calendar days after to achieving its COD, or from the date of request made by the ISO, whichever is later.
+Synchronous generators close to a series compensated transmission line and all inverter-based generators are required by the ISO Transmission Planning Process Business Practice Manual to submit an electromagnetic transient model.
+The PSCAD model, if required, must be submitted within one hundred twenty (120) calendar days of achieving its commercial operation date, or from the date of request made by the ISO, whichever is later.